');

 About Genoa, NE

-Genoa is a small community in Nebraska with a population of 788 residents.
-The median household income is $62,604 per year, which is near the national average.
-The median age in Genoa is 39.2 years.
+Genoa is a small community located in Nebraska with a population of 788 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,604 per year, which is 17% below the national median of $75,149.
+The median age of 39.2 years is close to the US median age of 38.9 years.

 Cost of Living in Genoa, NE